 This book may perhaps serve as an inspiration for the young revolutionaries to put such identity politics nonsense aside and think positively about respectfully and openmindedly interacting with people oppressed by imperialism.
 And not in order to play out some ‘going native’ fantasy for die-hard fans of Dances with the Wolves or Avatar!

-The purpose of this review is to emphasise that whilst the revolutionary intelligentsia in the imperialist countries must occupy themselves with raising the class-consciousness of themselves and other working people in their own country, cultural and educational exchanges with people in the oppressed countries are an essential components of that task.
+The purpose of this review is to emphasise that whilst the revolutionary intelligentsia in the imperialist countries must occupy themselves with raising the class-consciousness of themselves and other working people in their own country, cultural and educational exchanges with people in the oppressed countries are essential components of that task.

 The stronger the cultural and intellectual links between people in the imperialist core and their fellows in the oppressed periphery, the weaker any appeals to national chauvinism become.
 It is chauvinistic thinking that divorces the working class from anti-imperialist politics.